“I Hate Social Media! (But I Need It for Business)”

 The question then is, what does it really take to get results from social media?

 Below are some of the fundamental principles for social media success.

 “Eighty percent of success is showing up,” Woody Allen famously said.

 This applies to social media marketing as well.
-A huge part of the value in being social is to be present and “show up,” especially when potential customers look for you or your product on a particular platform.
+A huge part of the value of being social is to be present and “show up,” especially when potential customers look for you or your product on a particular platform.

 Why is this important?
 Because 54% of social media users go on social media to research products.
 For example, some people go straight to YouTube, rather than Google, to find reviews of a particular product.

 They want to know more about the people behind the brand.
 They want to know if you share the same values, and then they decide if you’re a business they want to support.